RogueEdit/pyRogue/README.md

 - Where can i donate?
   - We will not accept any money or any form of payment.
 If you want to help then only by contributing.

-- Where are features like editing money and such?
+- Why are some features limited?
   - In our core we don't like cheating.
-This is and will be mostly for educational purposes, if you want to edit your money and such there are for sure plenty other ways to do it.
-Editing money and such can be used in daily seeded runs and on the leaderboard, this is something we don't like.
+This is and will be mostly for educational purposes, if you want to edit your money and such in daily runs theres other options.
+We deny any changes made to gameMode 3 which is daily seeded runs.

 ## How to use the tool